-Targets and Performance Monitoring
+Quality and Performance Monitoring

 The Association is committed to the delivery of a continuously improving neighbour nuisance and anti-social behaviour service.
-The Association will monitor and analyse perceptions of anti-social behaviour through surveys and interviews to establish how residents feel about their neighbourhood and to set locally agreed targets.
+We will monitor and analyse perceptions of anti-social behaviour through surveys and interviews to establish how residents feel about their neighbourhood.

-40 Performance under this policy will be monitored by annual reports to the Management Committee which include:
+Performance under this policy will be monitored by annual reports to the Management Committee which including: